 Slab avalanches

 Most dangerous for people: a cohesive slab breaks and slides on a weak layer beneath.
-Often triggered by loading or human (wind or new snow).
+Often triggered by loading (weather) or humans.

 Loose Snow Avalanches